 On behalf of the University Libraries, I'd like to welcome you to Loyola.
 My name is Tracy Ruppman.
 My pronouns are she/her/hers, and I am the Research and Learning Librarian for the School of Education.
 That means I am your personal librarian!
 I am available via email and by appointment over Zoom throughout the semester.
 I will be on campus, but will continue to meet with students over Zoom.
 Click the "Email Me" or "Schedule Appointment" button under my picture on the left to contact me.

 The University Libraries are comprised of five libraries and two archives spread across three Chicagoland campuses, plus the Rome Center.
-Since August 9, 2021, all library spaces are open!
-Cudahy Library and the Information Commons on the Lake Shore Campus and Lewis Library on the Water Tower Campus are available for individual and small group study, as well as on-site services.
-Book stacks are open!
-Physical books may be chosen from the shelves or requested and picked up at a service desk.
+These libraries are Cudahy Library and the Information Commons on the Lake Shore Campus, Lewis Library and the Law Library on the Water Tower Campus, and the Health Sciences Library at the Maywood Campus.

 Some of you may not be in Chicago or on campus and may be concerned about how you will accomplish your research.
 Most of our library resources and services are available online.

 Access to books and DVDs — Search our online catalog of one million physical books, including the Popular Reading and Curriculum collections, and DVDs between the Lake Shore and Water Tower campuses.
 Graduate students can check out books for the entire semester.

 Access to electronic resources — Loyola Libraries subscribe to over 400 databases for online journal subscriptions for peer-reviewed articles.
 Our online catalog provides access to thousands of academic ebooks, and streaming video services.